Saif al-Islam Gaddafi: Early life and career

 Saif's paintings made up the bulk of the international Libyan art exhibit, "The Desert is Not Silent" (2002–2005), a show which was supported by a host of international corporations with direct ties to his father's government, among them the ABB Group, Siemens, Petro-Canada, Bombardier, and SNC-Lavalin.

 In 2002, Saif sued The Sunday Telegraph for libel over a 1995 article that alleged he had masterminded an international money-laundering conspiracy.
 The lawsuit was settled after the intervention of Bandar bin Sultan Al Saud with The Sunday Telegraph agreeing to publish an apology and pay a portion of Saif's legal costs.

 In 2005, Gaddafi was awarded a "Young Global Leader" title by the World Economic Forum.
 In January 2011, WEF founder Klaus Schwab personally invited Saif to attend the annual WEF Forum in Davos.

 Gaddafi was awarded a PhD degree in 2008 from the London School of Economics, where he attended amid a series of contacts between the school and the Libyan political establishment.
 He presented a thesis on "The role of civil society in the democratisation of global governance institutions: from 'soft power' to collective decision-making?"
 Examined by Meghnad Desai (London School of Economics) and Anthony McGrew (University of Southampton), among the LSE academics acknowledged in the thesis as directly assisting with it were Nancy Cartwright, David Held and Alex Voorhoeve (the son of former Dutch minister Joris Voorhoeve).
-Professor Joseph Nye of Harvard University is also thanked for having read portions of the manuscript and providing advice and direction.
+Professor Joseph Nye of Harvard University was also thanked for having read portions of the manuscript and providing advice and direction.
 Alongside accusations of plagiarism, allegations abound that Saif's thesis was in many parts ghost-written by consultants from Monitor Group, which earned $3 million per year in fees from Muammar Gaddafi.

 Speaking in Sabha on 20 August 2008, Gaddafi said that he would no longer involve himself in state affairs.
 He noted that he had previously "intervene[d] due to the absence of institutions", but said that he would no longer do so.
 He dismissed any potential suggestion that this decision was due to disagreement with his father, saying that they were on good terms.
 He also called for political reforms within the context of the Jamahiriya system and rejected the notion that he could succeed his father, saying that "this is not a farm to inherit".

-Saif, who was considered a reformist, had a longstanding rivalry with his hardline brother Mutassim and his influence began to wane after the lifting of Western sanctions.
+Saif, who was considered a reformist, had a longstanding rivalry with his hardline brother Mutassim and his influence began to wane after the lifting of international sanctions.
 In November 2010, Saif's independent newspaper was suspended after it published an article calling for a “final assault” on his father's government.
-His newspaper also defended Nuri Mesmari, who had defected to France earlier that month.
+His newspaper also defended his father's former chief of protocol Nuri Mesmari, who had defected to France earlier that month.
 Some of his allies, including 20 reporters, were arrested.